aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/mailmerge/usenonmergefields/_index.md

 title: MailMerge.UseNonMergeFields
 linktitle: UseNonMergeFields
 second_title: Aspose.Words for .NET API Reference
-description: MailMerge property.
+description: MailMerge UseNonMergeFields property.
 When true specifies that in addition to MERGEFIELD fields mail merge is performed into some other types of fields and also into fieldName tags in C#.
 type: docs
 weight: 150
 url: /net/aspose.words.mailmerging/mailmerge/usenonmergefields/